RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_4hz.png" alt="Aggregation of Petals in 4 Hz" width="100%">
 *`o`-vectors corresponding to Fourier-Inferred 2D Subspace (4 Hz Embedding Circle), head-wise and summed*

 This is quite amazing.
-The petals structure seems to have disappeared in the aggregate $o$ vectors (red plot), to give a circle!
+The petal structures seems to have disappeared in the aggregate $o$ vectors (red plot), to give a circle!
 The circle looks very wiggly, and I suspected that it could either be not a circle in actuality, or that it could merely be an artifact of the interpolation being too expressive / overfitting the points, just like in the attn head 1 plot.
 To be sure, I did a Fourier Decomposition and plotted the norms of the coefficients for each coefficient again for the red points:

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_4hz_fourier.png" alt="Aggregation of Petals in 4 Hz" width="100%">
 *Fourier Coefficient Norms for Projected `o` vectors*